Do You Have Type Two Depression?

-Once there they promote further inflammation and the release of the polyunsaturated fats out of storage, all then powerfully interacting to escalate issues of insulin resistance and excessive cortisol release and generally promoting conditions of metabolic stress which result in depression or diabetes or both.
+Once there, they promote further inflammation and the release of the polyunsaturated fats out of storage, all then powerfully interacting to escalate issues of insulin resistance and excessive cortisol release, and generally promoting conditions of metabolic stress which result in depression or diabetes or both.

-One approach includes a diet removing the polyunsaturated fats and restricting hard to digest fibrous and starchy grains, nuts, seeds and under cooked vegetables, whilst including sufficient protein – from milk, cheese and gelatinous cuts of meat – and plenty of easy to digest simple carbohydrates – from fruit, juice, white sugar and honey.
+One approach includes a diet removing the polyunsaturated fats, and restricting hard to digest fibrous and starchy grains, nuts, seeds and under cooked vegetables, whilst including sufficient protein – from milk, cheese and gelatinous cuts of meat – and plenty of easy to digest simple carbohydrates – from fruit, juice, white sugar and honey.

-Other things shown to be useful include coffee or caffeine, aspirin, niacinamide, a variety serotonin, estrogen and cortisol inhibiting substances – such as cyproheptadine and other things linked to below – as well as some things which help remove digestive toxins such as raw carrots, very well cooked mushrooms, activated charcoal and certain antibiotics.
+Other things shown to be useful include coffee or caffeine, aspirin, niacinamide, a variety serotonin, estrogen and cortisol inhibiting substances (such as cyproheptadine and other things linked to below), as well as some things which help remove digestive toxins, such as raw carrots, very well cooked mushrooms, activated charcoal and certain antibiotics.

-Many still look at depression and diabetes as if they were unrelated issues which sometimes have factors in common, and may or may not occur at the same time…often not for any explainable reason.
+Many still look at depression and diabetes as if they were unrelated issues which sometimes have factors in common, and may or may not occur at the same time…but not for any explainable reason.
 Often the treatments for diabetes have ‘side-effects’ that worsen symptoms of depression and vice versa.

 See More Here